mazed2020/task_manager/README.md

 ### learning here some important topic

-- used verification code sending mail
+- reset password using verification code sending mail

 - jwt token generation and used it for authentication